Claudio Cassano

-Claudio Cassano (born 22 July 2003) is an Italian professional footballer who plays as forward for Swiss Super League club Lugano, on loan from Chicago Fire II.
+Claudio Cassano (born 22 July 2003) is an Italian professional footballer who plays as forward for Swiss Super League club Lugano, on loan from MLS Next Pro club Chicago Fire II.

 Club career

 Roma

-Claudio Cassano was born in Barletta, Apulia, starting to play football in Barletta, then playing for Bisceglie as an under-15, before moving to AS Roma in 2018.
+Claudio Cassano was born in Barletta, Apulia, starting to play football in Barletta, then playing for Bisceglie as an under-15, before moving to the youth academy of Roma in 2018.

-Proving to be a prolific goalscorer with the Primavera in 2022–23, he began to train with Mourinho's first team, making his first bench appearance with the professionals on the 13 October 2022, during the 1–1 away Europa League draw to Betis.
+Proving to be a prolific goalscorer with the Primavera in 2022–23, he began to train with José Mourinho's first team, making his first bench appearance with the professionals on the 13 October 2022, during the 1–1 away Europa League draw to Spanish La Liga club Betis.
 He was also part of Roma's under-19 squad that won the Coppa Italia Primavera.

 Cittadella

 On 3 August 2023, Serie B club Cittadella announced the signing of Cassano from Roma on a permanent transfer.

 Chicago Fire

-On 10 February 2025, Cassano left Cittadella to sign for Chicago Fire FC II.
+On 10 February 2025, Cassano left Cittadella, and sign for Major League Soccer (MLS) club Chicago Fire, getting immediately assigned to the MLS Next Pro team Chicago Fire FC II.